ronitg57/screetime-booking/README.md

 The application uses environment variables for configuration, especially for database connection, admin credentials, and API keys.

-*   Copy the example environment file:
+*   Copy the example environment file (if it doesn't exist or you want to reset):
     ```bash
     cp .env.example .env
     ```
 *   Open the newly created `.env` file and update the variables:
-    *   `DATABASE_URL`: Set this to your PostgreSQL connection string.
+    *   `DATABASE_URL`: Set this to your MySQL connection string.
-        *   Example: `postgresql://user:password@localhost:5432/mydatabase?schema=public`
+        *   Example: `mysql://user:password@localhost:3306/mydatabase`
-        *   Ensure the user has privileges to create and modify tables in the specified database and schema.
+        *   Ensure the `user` has privileges to create and modify tables in the specified `mydatabase`.
     *   `INITIAL_ADMIN_USERNAME`: The username for the initial admin account (default is `admin`).
     *   `INITIAL_ADMIN_PASSWORD_HASH`: (Optional) If you want to set a custom password for the initial admin user, generate a bcrypt hash for your desired password and put it here.
 If left empty or commented out, the seed script will use a default hash for the password "adminpassword".
         *   **Security Note**: For any non-local/testing deployment, always use a strong, unique password and its hash.